 The higher the ventilation flow rates, the higher the air replacement and so the lower the concentrations of viruses and other pollutants in the room.

-The measurement of the CO2 concentration in the air is an indicator of the air replacement rate in the room.
+As CO2 is exhaled by the people present, it accumulates in the room if it is not sufficiently ventilated.
+The measurement of the CO2 concentration in the air is therefore an indicator of the air replacement rate in the room.

 These reference levels correspond to air quality standards of the Code of well-being at work (Codex) (French/Dutch).
 Certain spaces subject to the codex are therefore obligated to meet these standards.